FirstGit178/SoC_Lab_Week6/index.md

 ---

 # *The TV Screen LIES....!!!!*
 Okay maybe “lies” is a bit dramatic.
 But the screen does fool our brains.
-What we see as a complete, stable image is really the result of thousands or millions of pixels whose red, green, and blue sub-pixels change intensity every frame.
+What we see as a complete, stable image is really the result of thousands of pixels whose red, green, and blue sub-pixels change intensity every frame.
 As these rapid changes play out across the screen, our brains blend them into smooth motion and solid colors.

-Older display technologies like CRTs took this even further, they literally scanned the image line by line from top to bottom, then jumped back to the start to repeat the process.
-Each pass built up the image so quickly that persistence of vision made it appear continuous.
+Older display technologies like CRTs took this even further, they literally scanned the image line by line from top to bottom, then jumps back to the start to repeat the process.
+Each pass built up the image so quickly that the way frames blur together made it appear continuous.

-# This Web page is documenting the progress of my FPGA VGA Project
+# This webpage is documenting the progress of my FPGA VGA Project

-For my FPGA VGA project, initially I set up the project with the downloaded template files which displayed Colours cycling
+For my FPGA VGA project, initially I set up the project with the downloaded template files which displayed colours cycling

 # <"insert image/video"> (remove audio before adding)